 GUESTS AT THE SALVATION ARMY’S DOING THE MOST GOOD LUNCHEON SEE AWARD CONFERRED AND WITNESS PREMIERE OF LOCAL FILM LAUNCHING NEW CAMPAIGN: “IT TAKES AN ARMY” Prestigious Doing The Most Good award conferred on centenarian philanthropist and leader Lloyd Lochridge

 AUSTIN – April 2018 – Presented by The Cain Foundation and hosted by Bob Cole of KOKE FM, the Doing The Most Good Luncheon opened with the world-renowned Harbor Light Choir and then treated guests to live music and the premiere of The Salvation Army’s new local film, It Takes an Army, produced by Ramy Antoun on April 12 at the JW Marriott.
 The film wove voices of local Salvation Army leadership along with stories of two local families whose lives were transformed by The Salvation Army programs.

 The Salvation Army Advisory Board Life Member, Lloyd Lochridge, was presented with the Doing The Most Good award for his dedicated life of service and generosity.
-By the end of the luncheon, the crowd of 600 had contributed $250,000 in sponsorships and donations to help prevent and end homelessness in Travis and Williamson counties and to help fund The Salvation Army’s expanding services.
+By the end of the luncheon, the crowd of 600 raised almost $260,000 to help prevent and end homelessness in Travis and Williamson counties and to help fund The Salvation Army’s expanding services.